Hounds

 They don’t enjoy being confined to sniffing the same scents; they need new landscapes to explore and sniff to remain happy pups.
 It’s great if you’ve got nearby parks for daily exercise, but it would be best for the pup to explore new territory at the weekend.
 But be warned, as soon as they catch a whiff of an interesting scent, they could run off in pursuit of it!

-Generally, they require half an hour-one hours' worth of walking per day, but this can be extended at the weekends.
-They always have plenty of energy to burn, so the energy they don't use while walking can be burned off in the garden.
+Generally, they require half an hour-one hours’ worth of walking per day, but this should be extended at the weekends.
+They always have plenty of energy to burn, so the energy they don’t use while walking can be burned off in the garden.

 They only shed dead hair a maximum of twice per year, during which time, you will need to brush your Coonhound more regularly.
-This will remove the dog hair and keep your pup healthy during their shedding season.
-To groom them effectively, you'll need a good brush and a rubber grooming mitt.
+This will help remove the dog hair and keep your pup healthy during their shedding season.
+To groom them effectively, you’ll need a good brush and a rubber grooming mitt.

 It would be difficult for you to stamp this barking habit out of a Coonhound completely, as it is in their nature to do so.
 However, you could try and calm them down whenever they bark through patting, or by simply acknowledging what they are trying to show you.

-A Coonhound will weigh somewhere between 29 and 50 kg.
-They're medium to large-sized dogs and should have a height of around 63 to 68 cm.
+A Coonhound will weigh somewhere between 29 and 50kg.
+They’re medium to large-sized dogs and should have a height of around 63 to 68cm.

 The number one instinct of a Black and Tan coonhound is to chase anything that moves.
 This could be bad if you introduce them to new cats and dogs at different stages of their lives, as it’s only natural for them to perceive them as prey.
 For this reason, it’s a good idea to take them to puppy training classes from a young age, so that they can get used to other pets being around.